iptv-org/epg/.readme/template.md

 <!-- prettier-ignore -->
 #include "./.readme/_countries.md"

-All guides also have a JSON version.
-To download it, just change the extension from `.xml.gz` to `.json`.
+All guides also have a compressed and JSON version.
+To download them, simply change the extension from `.xml` to `.xml.gz` or `.json` respectively.

 ## Contribution